TomTang01/League-of-Legend-Large-Neutral-Monster-Analysis/README.md

  - `Statistic`: Win rate given more than one elder dragon was killed by the team
  - `alpha`: 0.05

 Results: The win rate for at least 1 elder dragon kill is 0.8217592592592593, which is the observed test statistics.
 The p-value is 0.0, hence we are safe to reject the Null at a significance level of 0.05.
 ChatGPT is very likely wrong.
 But it does confirm that my assumption for elder kills are very important for the final win.
+The `'elders'` column would be an excellent choice for the feature vector for my baseline model.

 ### 2. Hypothesis Test for `'side'`